-Geofencing marketing is a location-based marketing strategy businesses use to attract new customers.
-The smartphones send relevant messages to users entering a predetermined boundary or geographic area.
+Geofencing marketing, in essence, is a location based marketing strategy businesses use to attract new customers.
+The smartphones send relevant messages to users entering a predetermined conversion zone or geographic area.

 Most people spend their time scrolling through their smartphones.
 Hence, tracking the smartphone location of target customers has become an excellent strategy, which is why geofencing marketing has become an essential advertising tool.

 The abundance of smartphones has resulted in the boom of geofencing marketing over the past few years.
-Everything you need to know is readily available at a button by leveraging geofencing marketing, whether you’re looking for a grocery store or a medical clinic.
+Everything you need to know is readily available at a button by leveraging geofencing marketing, whether you’re seeking a grocery store or even a retail outlet or medical clinic.

-It’s easy, hassle-free, and an excellent strategy to expand any business in a local market among the target customers to a brick and mortar store.
+It’s easy, hassle-free, and an excellent strategy to take your brick-and-mortar business to the next level or digital establishment in a local market among the target customers to brick-and-mortar locations.

 How Does Geofencing Marketing Work?

-Using GPS signals, geofencing technology determines when a customer enters a boundary.
-They can be set up virtually anywhere, as long as they are within the boundaries of the businesses' physical locations.
+Geofencing technology utilises GPS signals to determine when a customer enters a defined boundary set up around your business.
+They can be set up virtually anywhere, as long as they are within the boundaries of the businesses’ physical locations.

-Knowing the basics isn’t enough to implement a geofencing marketing strategy for expanding your business.
-You need to dig deep and understand how geofencing works to attract target customers.
+Knowing the basics isn’t enough to use geofencing marketing strategies for expanding your business.
+You must dig deep and understand how geofencing works to attract target customers.
 It’s a three-step process, and we’re here to discuss all the steps.
 So, let’s take a look!

-First and foremost, set up the virtual geofencing radius of your business location around an actual geographical area.
+First and foremost, initiate the virtual boundaries around or the geofencing radius of your business location around an actual geographical area.
 Geofencing marketing allows you to track the nearby base using the geographic location.
 Avoid setting up a vast geographical area because it’ll make tracking and targeting customers much harder, negatively impacting your marketing efforts.

-Once you identify a suitable real-world location, you need to set up the geofence or virtual barrier around that area to target and attract potential customers.
-It’s always best to keep the geofence radius small to enhance the efficiency of this digital marketing strategy.
+Once you identify a suitable real-world location, you must assemble the geofence or virtual boundary around that area to target and attract potential customers.
+It’s always best to keep the geofence radius small.
+This will help you reach out more accurately and enhance the efficiency of this online marketing method.

 2. Deliver Customised Notifications To Customers